jbengtsson/thor-scsi-lib/README.rst

   .. _`EPAC 1988.`: https://accelconf.web.cern.ch/e88/PDF/EPAC1988_0803.PDF

-  for which the *beam dynamics model* was based on the linearized quadratic Hamiltonian:
+  for which the *beam dynamics model* was based on the *linearized quadratic Hamiltonian*:

   .. image:: images/H_2.png

-for linear optics design; i.e., for a *bare lattice* with *mid-plane symmetry*.
+for *linear optics design*; i.e., for a *bare lattice* with *mid-plane symmetry*.
 Hence, the one thing we found useful & adopted was the implementation of the prototype model/code as an extension of the *standard procedures & functions* for the *Pascal-S compiler/interpreter* by N. Wirth: